 Union College is an independent, co-educational, four-year college offering degrees in the liberal arts and sciences.
 Founded in 1891, Union is owned and operated by the Seventh-day Adventist Church.

-Union enrolls 901 students from over 45 states and 23 countries.
-Union's size makes it easy to find friends and to join organizations and programs.
+Union enrolls 911 students from over 44 states and 33 countries.
+Union's size makes it easy to find friends, mentors and leadership opportunities.

 Union's student satisfaction has consistently and substantially exceeded nation norms of four-year colleges and universities (Noel Levitz Student Satisfaction Survey).

 The percentage of Union's alumni support exceeds that of any other Adventist college.
 Alumni contributions place Union near the top of all United States colleges in the same classification.